Home

 Marina Ruiter is an Assistant Professor in Language and Speech Pathology at Radboud University.
-She is affiliated with the Centre for Language Studies (CLS) as a researcher and serves as a CLS-Donders Principal Investigator (PI) within Theme 1 (Language and Communication).
+She is affiliated with the Centre for Language Studies (CLS) and as a CLS-Donders PI with the Donders Institute for Brain, Cognition, and Behaviour.
 Within the Department of Language and Communication, she is a member of the Management Team and teaches various courses.

 Some current projects: